 Once you’ve submitted your query, please give us at least two weeks to respond.
 Please feel free to follow up if we have not responded after two weeks.

-Articles normally run between 700-800 words.
-Exceptions can be made in some cases at the discretion of the Sexuality and Disability team.
+Articles normally run between 800-1000 words.
+Exceptions can be made in some cases at the discretion of the Sexuality and Disability team, but pieces will rarely exceed 1200 words.

 Once your pitch has been accepted, and you have made a submission, please understand that we may require you to work with us on a reasonable number of edits, and that we may not be able to publish your post immediately.